- 30 aug – 20 sep 2020, Main Stage.

 One fateful night Rodolfo, an unpublished poet in the gang, runs into a neighbour.
 He takes her hand, which is cold as ice, and she tells him her name is Mimì.
 A love affair begins, as simply as that.
 Although their love flourishes, something is wrong with Mimì which their meagre lifestyle hardly improves.
 Spring in Paris does not only bring life.
 Love does not conquer all.

-Listen to the panel discussion about the new production of La bohème:
+Listen to the panel discussion about La bohème:

 ”What is a bohemian, really?”